Designing Strategic Customer Journeys Across the Microsoft Power Platform Ecosystem

-Designing the Service Experience Ecosystem for Power Platform
+Designing the Service Experience Ecosystem

 This project focused on transforming the end-to-end service experience for Microsoft’s Power Platform ecosystem, including Power Apps, Power Automate, and Virtual Agents, during a period of accelerated innovation and cross-product integration.
 The goal was to identify strategic experience opportunities that could increase adoption, reduce friction across the ecosystem, and support the internal teams responsible for delivering these experiences.